voceconnect/wp-dependencies/README.md

 #### Load Dependencies

-For dependencies or plugins that do not autoload through composer, you will need to load the depency through one of two ways.
+For dependencies or plugins that do not autoload through composer, you will need to load the dependency through one of two ways.

 ```
 do_action( 'wp_load_dependency', 'some-plugin-name', 'main-plugin-file.php');